 - Bringing Herne Bay more into line with other successful seaside towns, by having more car-free, open spaces, rather than a busy road running the length of the prom.

-I appreciate that these have to be taken against the downsides, but on balance, and in time, I think the project can be a success and draw more people to our brilliant seaside town.
+The positives do have to be taken against the downsides, but on balance, and in time, I think the project can be a success and draw more people to our brilliant seaside town.

 Frequently Asked Questions